The Power of Music to Engage and Connect Individuals with Dementia

 The Impact on Individuals

-Dementia extends its reach beyond memory decay , disrupting communication and emotional well-being.
+Dementia extends its reach beyond memory decay , disrupting communication and emotional well-being in seniors.
 Those afflicted often find themselves isolated and retreating from the world as they struggle with forging new connections.
+The caregivers can learn effective communication strategies to address seniors’ challenges.

 How Does Music Therapy Help?